PixeliGer/OPL-Theme-OPLAdvance/README.md

 ```

 > [!NOTE]
-> Themes must be placed inside a folder named `THM` (in uppercase) for any of the devices: SMB share, HDD, USB, SD (MX4SIO), once the device starts, OPL will list the themes found in these locations
+> Themes must be placed inside a folder named `THM` (in uppercase) for any of the devices: SMB share, HDD, USB, SD (MX4SIO, MMCE), once the device starts, OPL will list the themes found in these locations

 - **SMB** (Network Share)